What is Persistent Depressive Disorder (PDD)?

 If you suspect you have persistent depressive disorder, consult a healthcare provider.
 There are no tests for chronic depression, and the diagnosis is made through conversations with your provider.
 Your provider may also do further evaluation by referring you to a psychologist or psychiatrist.

-What is persistent depressive disorder all about?
 Can persistent depressive disorder be prevented?

 While you can't prevent depression, you can reduce the odds of developing it; many of these things would be helpful even if you've already been diagnosed: